 How to Make it Happen

 - Giveaway Unannounced Bonuses – There’s nothing more surprising and enticing than a surprise “bonus” for your social media followers.
 And, it doesn’t have to cost anything (except a little of your time).
 Whether it’s a one page “cheat sheet,” a checklist or an infographic, these rewarding tidbits are always appreciated by a hungry audience.

-- Promote Exclusivity with Facebook Offers – The Facebook Offers program is a great way to encourage fan interactions and engagements in a way that you can easily track and tweak.
+- Promote Exclusivity with Facebook Offers – The Facebook Offers program is a great way to encourage fan interactions and engagements in a way that you can easily track and tweak with specific social media post types.
 “Dark Posts” – a type of offer, includes a call-to-action button that allows fans to claim an offer right away.